mrkevinze/inkscape-batch-exporter/README.md

 ### Simple Example
 1. Drag your svg files to a clone of this repository.
 2. Open your command line and cd to this repository.
-3. If your Inkscape program was typically installed, running `python exporter.py` should work.
+3. Run `python exporter.py`.
 4. View the output png files in the repository.

-### Typical Usage
+### Typical Usage Example
 Dragging your svg files into the repository is generally a bad idea as it disrupts your existing project setup.
 You should specify the input and output directories with additional command line options, such as

 `python exporter.py -i <input_dir> -o <output_dir>`

-Notice that the inputs and outputs are directories (folders), not individual files.
+Notice that the input and output are directories (folders) and not individual files.
 After all, this is a batch exporter script.

 Also, if you are an Android developer, specify `-a True` to generate density-specific png files.